 Above: Sedra Berenson’s three-court design, which appeared in a 1901 guide for women’s basketball.

 Another early advocate for the game was Clara Baer, who taught at Sophie Newcomb College in New Orleans.
-Baer published a handbook for women’s basketball in 1895 and advocated the one-handed shot not used by the men until thirty years later.
+Baer published a handbook for women’s basketball in 1895 and taught the one-handed shot not used by the men until thirty years later.
 Baer, though, also devised her own rules.
 Taking Berenson’s three-court idea to an extreme, Baer divided the court into as many squares as players on a team.
 Players usually didn’t have to run more than a few steps, which might have been preferable as Baer also kept the girls in long dresses in corsets, while Berenson opted to keep her teams in loose-fitting bloomers.

 Both versions were in response to the prevailing attitudes about women and sports at the time, that young ladies who exercised too much might “break something” and risk their futures as mothers.
 “You can over-exercise, become too much excited over contests in the gymnasium, use up force to such an extent that your womanly functions become weakened,” explained Dr. William Howard, whose cautions in the early twentieth century were widely accepted.
 “No girl with a nervous temperament should go into any athletic contest.
 Such a girl should not play basketball; nothing, in fact, which calls for a strain upon the nervous system.”